Invasion of Privacy (album): Awards and nominations

+Invasion of Privacy won the Grammy Award for Best Rap Album, making Cardi B the first solo female artist to win the award in history.
+Its single "I Like It" was nominated for Record of the Year, while "Be Careful" was nominated for Best Rap Performance.
+It became the first female rap album in fifteen years since Under Construction (2002) by Missy Elliott to be nominated for Album of the Year.

 Commercial performance

-Invasion of Privacy was certified gold by the Recording Industry Association of America (RIAA) on the day of its release due to a technicality that incorporates the track-equivalent units moved by its previously released singles "Bodak Yellow" and "Bartier Cardi".
+Invasion of Privacy was certified gold by the Recording Industry Association of America (RIAA) on the day of its release due to the track-equivalent units moved by its previously released singles "Bodak Yellow" and "Bartier Cardi".
 It was certified double platinum on October 3, 2018, and triple platinum on April 3, 2019, following its physical release on CD.
 On December 20, 2018, all thirteen tracks were certified gold or higher by the RIAA, making her the first female artist to achieve such feat, and third overall.
-On March 24, 2022, Invasion of Privacy became the first album to have all of its tracks certified platinum or higher by the RIAA.
+On March 24, 2022, Invasion of Privacy became the first album to have all of its tracks certified platinum or higher by the RIAA.At 6× Platinum, as of September, 2025, it is the highest-certified female rap album of the 21st century.